sparkflows/sparkflows-docs/docs/installation/installation/python-install-ubuntu.rst

    :alt: Installations
    :width: 60%

-Note: Do not use the standard make install as it will overwrite the default system python3 binary.
+..
+Note:: Do not use the standard make install as it will overwrite the default system python3 binary.

 Verify it by typing::